A “Symphony of Your Life” blog with Mark Hardcastle

 I thought of that story last weekend as I was taken to a different place by the Colorado Children’s Chorale.
 They were singing the Samuel Lancaster setting of John Holmes’ “The People’s Peace.”
 The line that fired my imagination: “Days into years, the doorways worn at sill…”

 How many soles of how many shoes had swept the granite of that stoop at my friend’s lodging?
 What tidings had they brought?
 Babes-in-arms carried across; becoming toddlers, adolescents, young adults wearing at the stone of their own accord.
 Then old.
 Then children.
+Until the tread is worn to the point that it must be turned.
+And turned again.

 “Summer gives way to fall, but winter always gives way to spring, which must then become summer again.
 The sun passes from east to west each and every day; each and every night, it passes from west to east again while we sleep.”*